Send the link below via email or IMCopy

 With Timebanking, we can.

-This gives the public many more avenues for being able to help and engage with St John without necessarily joining St John...by helping our volunteers; donating unused hours; helping elderly people in their community or people with chronic illness.
+Timebanking gives the public many more avenues for being able to help and engage with St John without necessarily joining or donating money to St John...by helping our volunteers; donating unused hours; helping elderly people in their community or people with chronic illness.
 We could recruit more Caring Callers and Friends of the Emergency Departments which already "represent a considerable cost saving for District Health Boards" according to the Corydon Report 2007.
 Timebanking can multiply that effect.

 This proposal recommends that